-With flying time we’re looking at how long a drone can stay in the air after a single battery charge.
+With flying time, we’re looking at how long a drone can stay in the air after a single battery charge.
 This is affected by battery size, weight, and flying maneuvers.

 Maneuvers like constant altitude changes or flips can drain a battery a lot faster than just a static hold.
 These cause more power to be used on the motors to gain lift and stability corrections.
 This is also something to keep in mind when you’re looking at dronespecifications.
 The flight time mentioned in specifications is usually measured hovering, in perfect conditions (no wind) and might not accurately reflect what you get out in the field.
 Expect 25% less flight time than advertised.

 The most high-end quads are used in cinematography to provide sweeping overhead shots and other forms of aerial photography.

-An additional built in LCD screen can provide real time flight diagnostics as the quad is airborne.
+An additional built-in LCD screen can provide real-time flight diagnostics as the quad is airborne.